 In a bid to secure extra protection for the property, Mr. Hoffman and John Torrey, a Lagunitas resident and longtime advocate for the site’s preservation, applied last February for a designation of architectural significance from the Marin Architectural Commission.

-The commission, a relatively young group created by the Board of Supervisors in late 2014, provides a level of recognition for properties that it determines are “essential to the cultural fabric of Marin,” said Bruce King, a structural engineer and commissioner.
+The commission, a relatively young group created by the Board of Supervisors in 2015, provides a level of recognition for properties that it determines are “essential to the cultural fabric of Marin,” said Bruce King, a structural engineer and commissioner.
 Sites can be deemed significant if they are important to the historic, architectural, or cultural importance or well-being of Marin.

 The commission has so far received only two applications for the designation—the first from Mr. Hoffman.